chromadrive/iosdecal-textbook/docs/complex-apps/splitviews.md

 <center> **Screenshot Here (Final Build on iPad)** </center>

 Looks great!
-Except there’s one problem left – if you run it on iPhone, selecting monsters from the master table view does not show the detail view controller.
+Except there’s one problem left – if you run it on iPhone, selecting items from the master table view does not show the detail view controller.
 We need to add make a small modification to make sure that the split view works on iPhone, in addition to iPad.

 Open up MasterViewController.swift, add the following to the end of `tableView(_:didSelectRowAt:)`: